AnishD11/Sentiment-Analysis-of-Climate-Headlines/README.md

 ## Sentiment Analysis of Climate-Related News Headlines
-This project applies sentiment analysis to climate-related headlines, determining whether the sentiment is positive, negative, or neutral.
-Using natural language processing (NLP) and machine learning models, the goal is to analyze how public sentiment on climate change is conveyed through news headlines.
+This project applies sentiment analysis to climate-related news headlines, to determine whether the sentiment is negative, neutral, or positive.
+The goal is to use a neural network model to analyze news headlines and classify them into three categories: those discussing the negative consequences of climate change, those remaining neutral, and those highlighting positive developments in climate change efforts.

 ## Dependencies: